jdonley/ASAR/README.md

 [1]: http://www.uow.edu.au/~critz/

 This particular software project has aims to automatically record spatial audio using our rotating platform hardware.
-The software will send serial commands to the micro controller in order to rotate the platform.
+The software will send serial commands to the micro-controller in order to rotate the platform.
 It will, at the same time, attempt to start recording the audio on a third party piece of software installed locally.
 If all is successful, support will be added to determine the angle of rotation and visually display this information.
 This project is a Visual C++ project and has the capability of being able to display many features of audio, this is currently a stretch goal.